taylorc11/mf6voronoi-studio/README.md

 ![Main window with a generated mesh](Docs/images/28_main_final.png)

 ---
+## What's new in 3.0.1

+* **Meshing engine upgraded to `mf6Voronoi` 0.0.38** (was 0.0.37).
+The new
+  engine is vectorised and needs **NumPy 2** and **GeoPandas 1**.
+Help → About now shows the engine version.
+Because the algorithm changed, the same inputs give slightly different cell counts than 3.0.0 (the tutorial mesh went from 1,134 to 1,173 cells); refinement along boundary-condition lines near the model edge is unchanged.
+* **Fixed: MODFLOW 6 could abort** (`forrtl: error (65): floating invalid`) on exported meshes.
+Clipping left edges a few micrometres long; vertices closer than 1 cm are now merged (neighbouring cells stay conforming).
+Verified by solving 12 different meshes in MODFLOW 6 — two of them crashed before, even on 0.0.37.
+* **Fixed:** the new engine calls `exit()` on bad input, which would silently kill the meshing thread; it is now reported as a normal error in the Log.
+* Updated the user manuals and quick-start guides (English and Spanish) to 3.0.1.
+* Added `tests/` (headless engine + GUI checks, including a real MODFLOW 6 run) and an `mf6VoronoiStudio.exe --selftest` switch that verifies an install.

 ## What's new in 3.0.0

 * **Online satellite imagery**: the background-image dialog now has a second